Code of Conduct

 In case any type of conflict arises due to a family relationship between Wildlife employees, they must immediately report it to the responsible manager so that the situation can be properly handled.
 The company will use its best endeavors to soften the impacts of such conflict on the work environment, seeking for solutions, such as analyzing the possibility of relocating one of the relatives.

-If the conflict remains, please consult your Business Partner in charge or talk to the People’s area.
+If the conflict remains, please consult your HRBP.

 While this Code of Conduct does not prevent the development of friendships or romantic relationships between co-workers, it does set boundaries on how those relationships shall be conducted during working hours and in the work environment.

-Any manager in a personal, romantic relationship with a subordinate must report it through the Talk to Us channel.
+Any manager in a close friendship, kinship, or romantic relationship with a subordinate must report it through the Talk to Us channel.

 To avoid potential conflicts of interest, do not use Wildlife products, internal tools, or data in a way that inappropriately benefits you or someone you know, or makes it seem like you have an unjust preference for users outside of Wildlife.